Farm-to-Table in Greene County

-The farm-to-table movement may not have started in the Great Northern Catskills, but the philosophy of prioritizing locally sourced, sustainable products purchased from the meat producers, gardeners and farmers themselves over manufactured and mass-produced goods certainly matches up well with verdant abundance in this region of New York State.
+The farm-to-table movement may not have started in the Great Northern Catskills, but the philosophy of prioritizing locally sourced, sustainable products purchased from the meat producers, gardeners, and farmers themselves over manufactured and mass-produced goods certainly matches up well with the verdant abundance in this region of New York State.

 But if you think farm-to-table equals steep prices or fancy menus, think again!
 The philosophy is deeply rooted in the idea of simple, yet elegant cooking.
 A weekend jaunt to one of the Catskills’ farmers’ markets may lead to an impromptu meet-up with a local chef happy to share their favorite recipes for what’s fresh that day.

-Mama’s Boy Burgers in Tannersville serves up local, grass-fed black angus beer from regional farms, and ice cream made just across the Hudson River in Kingston.
+Mama’s Boy Burgers in Tannersville serves up grass-fed, grain-finished, angus beef from a local farm, and ice cream made just across the Hudson River in Kingston.
 Simple yet wholesome, and who doesn’t love a burger and fries?

-Across the region, Catskills restaurants proudly declare their support for local producers.
-Swing into the Windham Local Public House for a locally brewed beer, or dine a-la Francaise at Rive Gauche in Athens and experience the Great Northern Catskills’ farm-to-table cuisine.
-Crispy duck wings anyone?
+Across the region, Catskills' restaurants proudly declare their support for local producers.
+Swing into the Windham Local Public House for a locally brewed beer, or get a scratch-made meal from Gracie’s Luncheonette in Leeds and experience the Great Northern Catskills’ farm-to-table cuisine.
+Where will you go first?

 Greene County's farmers' markets offer an array of local produce, baked goods, meats, and cheeses.
-The farmers market is an experience to share with the family, from healing art demonstrations to live music there is so much to enjoy.
+The farmers' market is an experience to share with the family, from unique locally made products to live music, there is so much to enjoy.